FarahTrip/FarahTrip/README.md

 <h3 align="center">Entrepreneur & Software developer </h3>

 - 🔭 Co-founder of Trippin**

-- 👨‍💻 You can see my portofolio at : [https://mihailescusorin.site/](https://mihailescusorin.site/)

 - 📫 How to reach me **sorinmihailescu@trippin.audio**

 <h3 align="left">Connect with me:</h3>